Siegallab/PIE/docs/source/outputs.rst

 PIE Outputs
 ===========

 Outputs of the PIE experiment can be found in the directory provided by the ``output_folder`` path in the setup file.
-Each output folder includes one or multiple folders corresponding to phases of the experiment, named **phase_[*phase_name*]**, with all phase-specific data contained within (see :doc:full_experiment.html#phases for more information on experimental phases).
+Each output folder includes one or multiple folders corresponding to phases of the experiment, named *phase_[phase_num]*, with all phase-specific data contained within (see :ref:`here <phase explanation>` for more information on experimental phases).

 Complete time-lapse experiment outputs
 --------------------------------------